eschnett/SixelTerm.jl/README.md

 [TerminalGraphics](https://github.com/m-j-w/TerminalGraphics.jl) is another package that provides similar functionality.
-The main difference is that TerminalGraphics includes an interface to libsixel, and this package relies of ImageMagick for conversion to the Sixel format.
+The main difference is that TerminalGraphics includes an interface to libsixel, while this package relies on ImageMagick for conversion to the Sixel format.